dolittle/Studio/Source/DevTool/README.md

   * Template should have a default landing page with a couple of graphs on it
 * BUG: When navigating from a Microservice to an Application - it doesn't fire state changes like title / navigation / toolbar (see Vanir - route change)
 * BUG: Vanir - create-dolittle-microservice spawned from create-dolittle-app yields the following error: Error: Cannot find module 'create-dolittle-microservice/dist/creation' unless it is explicitly installed
+* BUG: Vanir - When webpacked - the plopfile.js is not included, we need to expose an API rather than how we do it and not rely on the plop file.
+Extract all the tasks into something independent.
+* BUG: Vanir - create-dolittle-app doesn't produce the application.json file: ×  -> Cannot find module 'C:\Users\einari\Documents\MyApp\application.json'

 ## Presentation